-Jesse and his wife Sarah, a public health researcher, along with their 1 year old son live in the Ridgecrest neighborhood of Shoreline.
+Jesse and his wife Sarah, a public health researcher, along with their one-year-old son live in the Ridgecrest neighborhood of Shoreline.
 As a father of a small child, Jesse appreciates the importance of high quality early childhood education and is dedicated to increasing access for families who can’t afford to pay the full cost.

 New Affordable Housing Units

 Required that a portion of new apartment units be rented at affordable rates.
 Three hundred and thirteen new affordable apartments have been built under this policy since 2012.

 Jesse also successfully proposed that the City provide $2,000,000 worth of unused city property to develop affordable housing.

 Rapid Transit and light rail stations

 Helped convince Sound Transit decision makers to provide two light rail stops in Shoreline and increase bus service in the area.